joschabach/micropsi2/README.md

 -----
 A Python implementation of the cognitive architecture MicroPsi.

-For more information visit [micropsi.com](http://www.micropsi.com), for instance, the [publications ](http://www.micropsi.com/publications/publications.html) page.
-For a one-paper introduction see [The AEP Toolkit for Agent Design and Simulation](http://www.micropsi.com/publications/assets/BachVuineMates2003.pdf).
+For more information visit [cognitive-ai.com](http://http://cognitive-ai.com) or [micropsi.com](http://www.micropsi.com), or check the [publications ](http://cognitive-ai.com/publications/publications.html) page.
+For a one-paper introduction see [The AEP Toolkit for Agent Design and Simulation](http://cognitive-ai.com/publications/assets/BachVuineMates2003.pdf).
 You can also take a look at the [BDK Documentation](http://www.micropsi-industries.com/documentation/introduction)